 The office is committed to providing equal opportunities in higher education to academically qualified students with disabilities.
 Ms. Karen Saracusa is the director.

 Student Organizations: Association of International Students, Black Student Union and Gay Straight Alliance

 The Black Student Union and Gay Straight Alliance are two student organizations that provide programming and opportunities for student involvement.
 International as well as American students are active in the Association of International Students.
 This organization plans the very popular International Dinner every fall semester.

 Curriculum Offerings and Special Programs

-In the curriculum, diversity is found in the Africana Studies and the Gender Studies minors, study in International Studies, International Business and Economics, Foreign Language, Asian Studies, Study Abroad and special programs like the EXPLORaider and Minority Achievement Award.
+In the curriculum, diversity is found in the Africana Studies and the Gender Studies minors, study in International Affairs and Diplomacy, International Business and Economics, Foreign Language, Asian Studies, Study Abroad and special programs like the EXPLORaider and Minority Achievement Award.